mohamedarouhi13-cyber/mohamedarouhi13-cyber/README.md

 - 🔭 Currently working on web projects
 - 📚 Always learning new technologies
 - 💡 Interested in backend development & system design
-- 🎯 Mon objectif est de devenir Développeur Senior.
+- 🎯 My goal is to become a Senior Developer.

 ---